elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-health-implications-of-being-classified-as-overweight-or-obese.md

 url: /learn/nursing/questions/what-are-the-health-implications-of-being-classified-as-overweight-or-obese
 score: -1.0
 related_article1:
-    id: 169711
+    id: 169704
     title: >-
-        What is the difference between the sympathetic and parasympathetic nervous systems?
+        What is the structure of a multiple choice question in an exam format?
-    subject: Nursing
+    subject: Education Studies
-    url: /learn/nursing/questions/what-is-the-difference-between-the-sympathetic-and-parasympathetic-nervous-systems
+    url: /learn/education-studies/questions/what-is-the-structure-of-a-multiple-choice-question-in-an-exam-format
 related_article2:
-    id: 169713
+    id: 169718
     title: >-
-        What is the composition of urine in terms of nitrogenous waste?
+        What are the primary macronutrients and their functions?
-    subject: Nursing
+    subject: Health Studies
-    url: /learn/nursing/questions/what-is-the-composition-of-urine-in-terms-of-nitrogenous-waste
+    url: /learn/health-studies/questions/what-are-the-primary-macronutrients-and-their-functions
 related_article3:
-    id: 169725
+    id: 169704
     title: >-
-        What is the normal BMI range for adults?
+        What is the structure of a multiple choice question in an exam format?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-normal-bmi-range-for-adults
+    url: /learn/nursing/questions/what-is-the-structure-of-a-multiple-choice-question-in-an-exam-format
 related_article4:
-    id: 169728
+    id: 169704
     title: >-
-        How does osteoporosis affect bone density and fracture risk?
+        What is the structure of a multiple choice question in an exam format?
-    subject: Nursing
+    subject: Education Studies
-    url: /learn/nursing/questions/how-does-osteoporosis-affect-bone-density-and-fracture-risk
+    url: /learn/education-studies/questions/what-is-the-structure-of-a-multiple-choice-question-in-an-exam-format
 related_article5:
-    id: 169724
+    id: 169704
     title: >-
-        What is referred pain and what are some common examples?
+        What is the structure of a multiple choice question in an exam format?
-    subject: Nursing
+    subject: Education Studies
-    url: /learn/nursing/questions/what-is-referred-pain-and-what-are-some-common-examples
+    url: /learn/education-studies/questions/what-is-the-structure-of-a-multiple-choice-question-in-an-exam-format
 ---

 &nbsp;